Skip to content

 Configuration precedence (highest wins): function args (@trace(...), traced_run(...)) > env vars > project YAML > user YAML > defaults.

-See Guardrails for usage examples, Configuration reference for all settings.
+See Guardrails for usage examples and Configuration reference for all settings.

 Live-refresh viewer

-The UI supports automatic polling so you can start agentdbg view once and re-run your agent without manually refreshing.
+The UI supports automatic polling so you can start maida view once and re-run your agent without manually refreshing.

 • Run list sidebar: polls GET /api/runs every 3 seconds (configurable via poll_runs URL param, 1-60s).
 New runs appear automatically; removed runs are cleared from the sidebar.

-• Event timeline: when the current run has status: "running", events poll every 2 seconds (configurable via poll_events URL param, 1–60s).
+• Timeline: when the current run has status: "running", span data polls every 2 seconds from /api/runs/{trace_id}/spans (configurable via poll_events URL param, 1-60s).
 Polling stops when the run finishes.

 • Visibility gating: polling pauses when the browser tab is not visible (Page Visibility API) and resumes when you switch back.